Leju (NYSE:LEJU) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Leju (NYSE:LEJU – Free Report) in a research note published on Sunday morning.
+StockNews.com started coverage on shares of Leju (NYSE:LEJU – Free Report) in a report published on Monday.
 The firm issued a buy rating on the financial services provider’s stock.

 Hedge Funds Weigh In On Leju

-An institutional investor recently bought a new position in Leju stock.
-Two Sigma Securities LLC purchased a new position in shares of Leju Holdings Limited (NYSE:LEJU – Free Report) during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm purchased 16,337 shares of the financial services provider’s stock, valued at approximately $38,000.
-Two Sigma Securities LLC owned about 0.12% of Leju as of its most recent SEC filing.
-Institutional investors own 1.05% of the company’s stock.
+A hedge fund recently bought a new stake in Leju stock.
+Two Sigma Securities LLC purchased a new position in Leju Holdings Limited (NYSE:LEJU – Free Report) during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The institutional investor purchased 16,337 shares of the financial services provider’s stock, valued at approximately $38,000.
+Two Sigma Securities LLC owned 0.12% of Leju at the end of the most recent quarter.
+Institutional investors and hedge funds own 1.05% of the company’s stock.

 About Leju